estrattonbailey/biti/README.md

 ```

 #### render
 To render all pages in the store, just run `fab.render()`.
-Using the CLI runs this automatically.
+Otherwise, pass a page, or array of pages.
 ```javascript
 fab.output('/public')